lucyschrader/Blastochor/README.md

 You can also set a limit on how many records to retrieve, outside what's in your config file - great for testing.
 Enter `python -m app --limit=[number]`.
 If search or scroll are set up to get more records (eg you ask for 100 but scroll is set up to get 1000 at a time), you'll get the larger number.

+Run the application with a profiler using `python -m app --profiler=True`.
+A `.prof` file will be written to the `logging` directory.

-Use both by stringing them together: `python -m app --project=[projectname] --limit=[number]`.
+Use multiple parameters by stringing them together: `python -m app --project=plants --limit=10000`.

+## Config parameters

 ### Setup
 `api_key_env`: Environment name for your unique API key.
 Default is `TE-PAPA-KEY`

 `mapping_file`: Filename for file containing data mapping rules.
-Default is 11 (points to a default mapping inside the app)
+Default is `default.yaml` (points to a default mapping inside the app)

-`corefile`: If exporting multiple files, set to the label of the primary file, eg `core`.
-Default is `null`

 `input_dir`: Directory holding any source files, like a skiplist or list or IRNs.
 Default is `input_files`